gherrink/CMS/README.md

 ### MySql
 - create the DB "cms2".
 We recommend to use the "utf8_general_ci" as default charset
 - for this new DB you have to create an user "cms" with the password "BCv4r2hrfhw4ahrc".
 If you wish to change this password you have to open protected/config/main.php and search for the line 'db' => array( 'password' => 'BCv4r2hrfhw4ahrc' )
-- execute the "script DB.sql" and "sql/rights/create.sql" scripts
+- execute the scripts "DB.sql", "sql/rights/create.sql" and "sql/language/language.sql"

 ## Usage